rohitralhan/hypershift-ldap-rbac/README.md

-# Role-based access control based on LDAP
+# Hosted Cluster - Role-based access control based on LDAP

 OpenShift supports the configuration of multiple identity providers.
 A complete list of identity providers can be found here: [Supported Identity Providers](https://docs.openshift.com/container-platform/4.14/authentication/understanding-identity-provider.html#supported-identity-providers) For this example, we will be configuring a simple LDAP provider Red Hat Identity Management.
 You can use any LDAP of your choice.